-- All volunteers are given a copy of the 'Volunteers in School Policy' and asked to sign a 'Volunteer Agreement' (Appendix 2). - All volunteers are required to read the school's 'Child Protection and Safeguarding Policy' which will be shared during induction. - All of our volunteers must secure clearance with an Enhanced Disclosure and Barring Service (DBS) check.
+- All volunteers are given a copy of the 'Volunteers in School Policy' and asked to sign a 'Volunteer Agreement' (Appendix 2). - All volunteers are required to complete the 'Volunteer Safeguarding Induction Plan' (Appendix 5). - All of our volunteers must secure clearance with an Enhanced Disclosure and Barring Service (DBS) check.
 Volunteer Students are asked to pay the appropriate fee as they will receive a qualification as their work in school is part of a training course.
 Parent helpers and other volunteers will not be required to pay for the check.